 Robert J. Kafin is an environmental lawyer at Proskauer Rose LLP.
 He is the founder and a member of the firm’s Environmental Group and has a long history of involvement in non-profit conservation and civic matters.

 From 1991 to 2009, Bob was a member of the senior management of the Proskauer firm, serving as its Chief Operating Partner for 15 years and also as its General Counsel.

 In his legal career Bob has handled complex problems covering the entire spectrum of environmental issues including air and water quality, solid and hazardous waste management, environmental impact, analysis, toxic substances, agricultural and forestry practices, public park protection, navigable waterways, land use and development regulation, wetlands, and conservation easements.

 In addition to his position at GrowNYC, Bob is also Chair of the Times Square Alliance and the Adirondack Council.
 He is a Director of Parks and Trails New York and a member of the Executive Committee of the New York State Bar Association’s Environmental Law Section, both of which he previously chaired.
 Bob has served on many other boards and other entities including The Broadway Association, the Preservation League of New York State, the Carl Schurz Park Association, Manhattan Community Board No. 8, Citizens for Clean Air, the Solid Waste Advisory Board of the Manhattan Borough President, and Volunteer Lawyers for the Arts.

-Charlene was recently recognized as a 2018 Harlem YMCA Black Achievers in Industry (bai) award.
+Charlene was also recognized as a 2018 Harlem YMCA Black Achievers in Industry award winner.